 5. Google Earth is made for explorers

-Basically, Google Earth can be assumed as a subset of Google Maps intended towards experience rather than being a utility.
+Basically, Google Earth can be assumed as a subset of Google Maps intended for experience rather than being a utility.
 Google recently released Earth’s v9 which was in development for the last two years.
 A new addition to Earth is Knowledge Cards for places you land on the virtual globe.
 Clicking a card opens a dedicated page describing more details.

 A great emphasis has been given to the 3D content.
 There is no noticeable difference between the 3D satellite imagery on Google Maps and Google Earth.
 However, if you zoom in, Earth doesn’t provide many details about places and streets.
 Obviously, it isn’t made for that purpose.
 But you can get a detailed view of the area by selecting the Map Style Everything.

 Google Earth now features the “I’m Feeling Lucky” button you see on Google Search (Read more about the button here).
 Clicking the button takes you to any random location across the globe.
-For a particular place, Google Earth now shows an information card which leads to a dedicated page described more information.
+For a particular place, Google Earth now shows an information card that leads to a dedicated page that described more information.

 Google Earth can track your location using your phone’s GPS chip or your IP address when browsing from a desktop.
-However, unlike Google Maps, it doesn’t keep the record of the places you visit.
+However, unlike Google Maps, it doesn’t keep a record of the places you visit.
 Also, the location bookmarks you add to the My Places section are saved on the device itself.
 These can be exported as KMZ or KML files.

 Why Google Earth when you have Google Maps?

 The whole point of Google Earth is visiting different places virtually in 3D without much distraction.
-Earth might be inferior to Maps in terms of features but it has its own purpose.
+Earth might be inferior to Maps in terms of features, but it has its own purpose.
 Also, Google has made significant changes in the form of the Voyager feature.

 If you have something to add to this article on Google Maps vs Google Earth, drop your thoughts and feedback.